Christian Walker Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 21st in the league with a collective eight strikeouts per nine innings.
+- The Dodgers pitching staff ranks 23rd in MLB with a collective eight strikeouts per nine innings.

-- The Dodgers have the third-ranked team ERA among all MLB pitching staffs (2.17).
+- The Dodgers have the third-ranked team ERA across all MLB pitching staffs (2.17).

-- The Dodgers give up the first-fewest home runs in baseball (two total, 0.3 per game).
+- Dodgers pitchers combine to allow two home runs (0.3 per game), the first-fewest in baseball.

-- May (0-0) gets the starting nod for the Dodgers, his second this season.
+- Kershaw (1-0) makes the start for the Dodgers, his second of the season.

-- In his most recent appearance on Saturday, the righty tossed seven scoreless innings against the Arizona Diamondbacks while surrendering three hits.
+- In his most recent time out on Sunday, the lefty threw six innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.